About Glitchy Text Generator

-A glitchy text generator transforms normal writing into distorted, corrupted, or Zalgo-style characters by layering Unicode combining marks, diacritical symbols, and special glyphs over base letters.
+A Glitchy Text Generator transforms normal writing into distorted, corrupted, or Zalgo-style characters by layering Unicode combining marks, diacritical symbols, and special glyphs over base letters.
 The result is text that looks broken, haunted, or error-like — ideal for gaming, horror motifs, social media flair, and creative writing.

 This effect grew from digital corruption aesthetics and glitch art, becoming popular via creepypasta forums, meme culture, and indie games.
 Creators use glitchy text to grab attention, suggest supernatural interference, or simulate system failure across usernames, posts, thumbnails, and digital art.

-What is a Glitchy Text?
+What is Glitchy Text?

 Glitchy text is distorted writing produced by stacking Unicode combining characters (U+0300–U+036F and related ranges) above, below, and through normal letters so they appear corrupted, stretched, or invaded by extra marks.